RamblingWare/Rant-Database/README.md

 # Rant-Database (CouchDB)

-Blog database on CouchDB.
+Blog database for Rant.

-> NOTICE: Official CouchDB image located [here](https://github.com/apache/couchdb-docker).

-## Available tags
+## Available Tags

-- `latest`, `2.1.0`: CouchDB 2.1.0 single node
+- `2.1.0` - CouchDB 2.1.0 single node
+- `latest` - same as above

 ## Features

- * Small `debian:jessie` base image
+ * Built off `apache/couchdb` base image
  * Auto SSL with a self-signed cert if none are provided
  * Exposes port `6984` of the container
  * Docker volume for data `/opt/couchdb/data`

 ## Usage

 This project is still in development.
 It is not easily modifiable for "new" blogs, but stay tuned.
 I plan to make a self-installing version once the main features are complete.
 Essentially, this is a database for the [Rant](https://github.com/RamblingWare/Rant) backend.

+> NOTICE: The Official CouchDB image located [here](https://github.com/apache/couchdb-docker).

-### Docker Deploy
+### Deploy

 ```
 docker pull rant/couchdb:2.1.0